Language: EN

 Brushless Motors

-Brushless motors are another variation of direct current motors that dispense with brushes as a current rectification system.
-Instead, they rely on electronics to switch the magnetic field.
+Brushless motors are another variation of DC motors that dispense with brushes as a system for rectifying current.
+Instead, they use electronics to perform the switching of the magnetic field.

 arduino-motores-brushless-funcionamiento